gangdong/gangdong.github.io/_posts/2019-01-23-Python-installation-ubuntu.markdown

 {% highlight shell %}
 python --version
 {% endhighlight %}
-If you want to switch to another python version, input below command
+If you want to switch to another python version, input the below command

 {% highlight shell %}
 echo alias python=python3 >> ~/.bashrc